aridjayarecipes/cutesrecipes.web.app/content/post/2331-recipe-of-favorite-cranberry-pumpkin-soup.md

 1. Puree any solid chunks in food processor.

 From pumpkin pie to muffins and more, these fall treats are perfect for celebrating!
-If you don't have the garnishes, feel free to top the soup with other leftovers — roasted Brussels sprouts and a dollop of gravy mixed with.
-Pumpkin soup is a usually 'bound' (thick) soup made from a purée of pumpkin.
+If you don&#39;t have the garnishes, feel free to top the soup with other leftovers — roasted Brussels sprouts and a dollop of gravy mixed with.
+Pumpkin soup is a usually &#39;bound&#39; (thick) soup made from a purée of pumpkin.
 It is made by combining the meat of a blended pumpkin with broth or stock.
 It can be served hot or cold, and is a popular Thanksgiving dish in the United States.

 So that is going to wrap this up for this exceptional food cranberry pumpkin soup recipe.
 Thank you very much for your time.
 I'm sure you will make this at home.
 There's gonna be interesting food in home recipes coming up.
 Remember to bookmark this page in your browser, and share it to your family, colleague and friends.
 Thank you for reading.
 Go on get cooking!